History of RSC Anderlecht

-The history of R.S.C.
-Anderlecht started with the foundation of the association football club Sporting Club Anderlechtois on 27 May 1908 by a dozen of football lovers gathered by Charles Roos at the Concordia café (located on Rue d'Aumale in the Brussels municipality of Anderlecht).
+The history of RSC Anderlecht started with the foundation of the association football club Sporting Club Anderlechtois on 27 May 1908 by a dozen of football lovers gathered by Charles Roos at the Concordia café (located on Rue d'Aumale in the Brussels municipality of Anderlecht).

 The early years (1908–1935)

 Charles Roos was named as the club's first chairman.
 SC Anderlechtois won their first game 11–8 against Institut Saint-Georges.
 The ground of the club was then located near a cemetery in the current Rue du serment/Eedstraat, in the Scheut neighbourhood, about 800 metres away from the present stadium.
 As they were winning most of their matches, club secretary Michel Hames decided to join the official competitions in 1909.
 They began at the third level of provincial football and at the end of the season, they had already qualified to play in the higher division, finishing third behind the C teams of U Saint-Gilloise and Uccle Sport.

 In 1911, Théo Verbeeck, then a forward at the club, became the club's second chairman at the age of 23.
 In 1913, Anderlecht reached the national level of football, gaining promotion to the Promotion, then the second level of football in Belgium.
 They ended the following season in fourth place (behind Uccle Sport, RC de Malines and FC Malinois).
 Because of World War I, the championship was then stopped until 1919.
 With the popularity of the team increasing, however, it was decided in 1917 that Anderlecht would move to the Astrid Park (known as the Meir park at that time) in a new stadium.
 They baptized the stadium Stade Emile Versé in honour of the club's first major patron, the industrialist Emile Versé.
 In 1919–20, Anderlecht finished third, failing to qualify for the top division.

 For the following season, Sylva Brébart was appointed at the head of the team, becoming the first manager of the club, and Anderlecht finished together with FC Liégeois in third place once again.
 However, this time, the Royal Belgian Football Association had decided to let two more clubs play in the first division, which meant that the top three clubs in the Promotion would be promoted.
 FC Liégeois and SC Anderlechtois thus played a play-off game for promotion at the Daring Stadium in Molenbeek-Saint-Jean, which ended in a 1–1 draw.
 The replay was played in Tilleur and won by SC Anderlechtois (1–0) with a decisive goal by midfielder Maurice Versé.
 Ferdinand Adams was also one of the major contributors to this success, as he scored 30 goals in the championship in his second season with the club.